derek-perry/cosmoscleaner.com/README.md

 **Some rights reserved.**

 Use of [the code for Cosmos Cleaner's website](https://github.com/derek-perry/cosmoscleaner.com "Visit the GitHub for Cosmos Cleaner's Website at github.com/derek-perry/cosmoscleaner.com") is licensed under the [MIT License](https://mit.edu/~amini/LICENSE.md "View the Official MIT License at mit.edu/~amini/LICENSE.md").
 (See below for more details)

+Use of [the code for Cosmos Cleaner's wiki](https://github.com/derek-perry/wiki.cosmoscleaner.com "Visit the GitHub for Cosmos Cleaner's Wiki at github.com/derek-perry/wiki.cosmoscleaner.com") is licensed under the [BSD 2-Clause "Simplified" License](https://github.com/mkdocs/mkdocs/blob/master/LICENSE "View the Official MIT License at github.com/mkdocs/mkdocs/blob/master/LICENSE").
+(See the wiki's [README.md](https://github.com/derek-perry/wiki.cosmoscleaner.com#readme "Visit the README.md file in the GitHub repo for Cosmos Cleaner's Wiki at github.com/derek-perry/wiki.cosmoscleaner.com#readme") for more details)

 However, use  of [Cosmos Cleaner’s code](https://github.com/derek-perry/CosmosCleaner "View Cosmos Cleaner by Derek Perry on GitHub") is strictly forbidden.
 (See the game's [README.md](https://github.com/derek-perry/CosmosCleaner#readme "Visit the README.md file in the GitHub repo for Cosmos Cleaner at github.com/derek-perry/CosmosCleaner#readme") for more details)